christophhagen/HealthKitExtensions/Readme.md

 let store = HealthStore(wrapping: HKHealthStore())
 ```

-It's then possible to use all the convenience functions on `HealthStore`, or (for complex queries) just use the `store: HKHealthStore` property as oine normally would.
+It's then possible to use all the convenience functions on `HealthStore`, or (for complex queries) just use the `store: HKHealthStore` property as one normally would.

 The `HealthStore` functions make a lot of use of `async`/`await` instead of completion handlers, and use the convenience sample types described above.